If you would like a written consumer notice or further information on any of these items, please contact a staff member at your local academic center.

-CCV is committed to providing a safe environment for students, faculty and staff.
-We have policies regarding academic center safety, drug and alcohol use and abuse, sexual harassment, and disruptive persons, as well as CCV’s Emergency Reference Guide and a complete crime report.
+CCV is committed to providing a safe environment for students, faculty, and staff.
+We have policies regarding academic center safety, drug and alcohol use and abuse, sexual harassment, and disruptive persons, as well as CCV’s Emergency Reference Guide and a complete security report.

 - For guidelines on how to be safe and what to do if you think you are the victim of a crime, consult the Safety and Security page.